 You can send an apology email with instructions on how to check up and clean up clients’ devices from potential viruses or even give free access to computer cleaning tools such as Clean My Mac.

 If you fail to prioritize the safety of your customer’s data and take the necessary steps to correct the damage, you may end up losing your customers.
 Even sending misleading marketing emails can hamper the brand reputation you’ve earned over the years.
+To avoid any spammy activities when it comes to emails, make sure to setup DMARC on time and consult with professionals.

 It would be great to follow a few steps to gain the trust of your clients and assure them that you care about their confidential details and data.
 By adding a privacy notice to each of the emails you send, you can send across the message that you prioritize your customer’s data security and privacy.